 Most of The New Power Generation, Prince’s second backing band, was assembled during said tour.
-Miko Weaver, Dr. Fink, and Levi Seacer, Jr. were the only remaining members from The LoveSexy Band or prior, and The Nude Tour would see the additions of Michael B. on drums, Rosie Gaines as co-vocals and additional keyboards, with the re-christened Tony M. as the lead rapper, as the Game Boyz trio of Tony M., Damon Dickson, and Kirk Johnson, who also was a supporting percussionist and drummer; went through changes from their original incarnation as Morris’s henchmen in Purple Rain.
-Tony M. was now more boisterous, and to many, an annoyance at best, and a hinderance at worst.
-Not all the changes made were bad however, as Rosie Gaines was famously called Prince’s “secret weapon”, often attributed to The Purple One himself.
+Miko Weaver, Dr. Fink, and Levi Seacer, Jr. were the only remaining members from The LoveSexy Band or prior, and The Nude Tour would see the additions of Michael B. on drums, Rosie Gaines as co-vocals and additional keyboards, newly rechristened Tony M. as the lead rapper, and the Game Boyz trio of Tony M., Damon Dickson, and Kirk Johnson, who also was a supporting percussionist and drummer, went through changes from their original incarnation as Morris’s henchmen in Purple Rain.
+Tony M. was now more boisterous, and to many, an annoyance at best, and a hindrance at worst.
+Not all the changes made were bad however, as Rosie Gaines was famously called Prince’s “secret weapon,” often attributed to The Purple One himself.

 Rewinding even further however, and we begin our complete timeline of the album in December ’89, the last week of the year.
 A few critics were upset I began my Batman and Graffiti Bridge reviews by providing background on the first track recorded for each specific album, which in the case of Batman, meant Prince underwent many different thought processes; going back on the original Graffiti Bridge to save it for later, creating, going back on, and taking some ideas from Rave Unto the Joy Fantastic, saving tracks he originally tracked for one project for another, still attaching himself to a soundtrack, you get the point.
 I’d like to provide context on the genesis of a track and an album, and to do that I provide a deconstruction of the album on a timeline, which I find that since Prince was fond of repurposing tracks from The Vault, helps a lot in bringing out subtext and other themes in the context of an album.

-Having said all that, “Diamonds and Pearls” and “Live 4 Love” were tracked during the last week of December featuring many of the same people who would later be apart of the original line-up of The New Power Generation, named after the song that Prince had his “secret weapon” add vocals to in December of ’89, after she impressed him in the studio once Levi Seacer, Jr. was able to get The Purple One to sit in on a session and co-write a song with her, leading to “I Want U (Purple Version)”, on her second2 album Closer Than Close, released in 1995.
-Some members of a band called Flash, fronted by brief Prince associate Margie Cox, also sat in on these sessions, and wouldn’t you know it, Michael B., Sonny T., Tommy Elm, soon to be re-named Tommy Barbarella, all came from this group.
+Having said all that, “Diamonds and Pearls” and “Live 4 Love” were tracked during the last week of December, featuring many of the same people who would later be apart of the original lineup of The New Power Generation, named after the song that Prince had his “secret weapon” add vocals to in December of ’89, after she impressed him in the studio once Levi Seacer, Jr. was able to get The Purple One to sit in on a session and co-write a song with her.
+This resulted in “I Want U (Purple Version),” on her second2 album Closer Than Close, released in 1995.
+Some members of a band called Flash, fronted by brief Prince associate Margie Cox, also sat in on these sessions, and wouldn’t you know it, Michael B., Sonny T., Tommy Elm, soon to be renamed Tommy Barbarella, all came from this group.
 Those two shows he did on April 30th and May 6th?
 Flash was the supporting group; Michael B. did double-duty on drums, but more importantly, Prince had already begun assembling and prepping his next backing band, and a new stage in his career.

-After closing the year out dedicating his time to new management; having them secure film distribution for Graffiti Bridge, and recording music with a new supporting cast in preparation for his upcoming Nude Tour and future in general, Prince returned back to work on the Graffiti Bridge album, and didn’t worry about much else until June 1990.
+After closing the year out dedicating his time to new management, having them secure film distribution for Graffiti Bridge, and recording music with a new supporting cast in preparation for his upcoming Nude Tour and future in general, Prince returned to work on the Graffiti Bridge album; not worrying about much else until June 1990.
 The intensive first leg of the Europe-and-Japan-only Nude Tour would see Mavis Staples and her supporting band of Flash, sans Margie Cox, joining the leg on June 19th, 1990, at Wembley Arena in London, England.
-Tensions ran high between band members during this time, and yet, Prince made sure to dedicate extensive studio time at Olympic Studios in London, England, during the England stretch that comprised a little under half of the first leg of The Nude Tour, to recording a decent quantity of material intended for Rosie Gaines’s album Concrete Jungle.
-Amidst all this, the group was able to craft “Daddy Pop”, featuring the second rap by Tony M., and “Walk Don’t Walk”, all before Mavis Staples and Flash departed back overseas after the July 13th, 1990 show at the National Exhibition Centre in Birmingham, England.
+Tensions ran high between band members during this time, and yet, Prince made sure to dedicate extensive studio time at Olympic Studios in London, England, during the England stretch that comprised a little under half of the first leg of The Nude Tour, to recording a decent quantity of material intended for Rosie Gaines’ album Concrete Jungle.
+Amidst all this, the group was able to craft “Daddy Pop,” featuring the second rap by Tony M., and “Walk Don’t Walk”; all before Mavis Staples and Flash departed back overseas after the July 13th, 1990 show at the National Exhibition Centre in Birmingham, England.

 Almost another month passed by, and Prince must’ve had to fill some contractual obligation for the label, as Prince and The New Power Generation performed at the Hyatt Regency Chicago in Chicago, IL on August 16th, 1991, at an annual convention for the WEA.
 Three days later, August 19th, and The Purple One really was able to flex his celebrity stature, as he performed on MTV’s invitation-only Tenth Anniversary Party at The Ritz in New York City, New York.
 Five days later, Prince held a private performance at a music industry “Jack the Ripper Family Affair” convention in one suite of the Hilton Atlanta & Towers Hotel in Atlanta, GA, on August 24th, 1991; occurring much later in the night of the convention, which was scheduled for the 23rd.
 The night after appearing and performing on The Arsenio Hall Show on September 4th, 1991, Prince would infamously rock assless chaps, strutting around the stage in a bright yellow suit and a plethora of exotic dancers at the 1991 MTV VMA Awards.

-“Gett Off” was the lead single, and the deserved song to be performed at the VMA’s, but “Cream”, the second single, and the last to precede the album, was the last number one single of Prince’s career; his only number one single unattached to a film.
+“Gett Off” was the lead single, and the song most deserving to be performed at the VMA’s, but “Cream,” the second single, and the last to precede the album, was the last number-one single of Prince’s career; his only number-one single unattached to a film.
 Diamonds and Pearls entered the charts on October 19th at #5 on the Top 200, and peaked at #3 the same day that “Cream” moved up to the number one spot on the Hot 100; November 9th, 1991.
 If this was Prince’s last time atop the singles chart, then how did he approach what has been viewed by some as the residuals of his heyday?

 To further demonstrate the divide in lyrical deficiencies, “Thunder” has been speculated by some to be a subtle nod to the night he took ecstasy and cancelled The Black Album.
-If so, it’s definitely far more intricate than his reference to that night on “The Future” from the Batman album, but “Daddy Pop” gives us a Tony M. rap that threatens to derail the track completely despite the fact it’s barely decent enough prior to his appearance.
-His husky, pseudo-Chuck D voice is average at best, although if we’re being honest, the instrumentation he is given to work with that’s supposed to pass off as the rap breakdown portion of the composition, is much worse.
-No, the real problem is that the man has some of the wackest bars in the history of Hip Hop and an unintentionally comical, generic early-90’s flow, and I’m being nice.
+If so, it’s definitely far more intricate than his reference to that night on “The Future” from the Batman album, but “Daddy Pop” gives us a Tony M. rap that threatens to derail the track completely, despite the fact it’s barely decent enough prior to his appearance.
+His husky, pseudo-Chuck D voice is average at best, although if we’re being honest, the instrumentation he is given to work with that’s supposed to pass off as the rap breakdown portion of the composition is much worse.
+The main problem is that the man has some of the wackest bars in the history of Hip Hop, and an unintentionally comical, generic early ’90s flow, and I’m being nice.

-The trip down memory lane continues with “Strollin'”, a track that would fit snug in with any contemporary early-70’s pop-soul album.
-It’s modernized for early-90’s standards of course, but the trio of Prince, Michael B. and Seacer, Jr. are essentially just playing a low-key number about talking a walk with your love.
+The trip down memory lane continues with “Strollin’,” a track that would fit in snugly with any contemporary early ’70s pop-soul album.
+It’s modernized for early’ 90s standards of course, but the trio of Prince, Michael B. and Seacer, Jr. are essentially just playing a low-key number about taking a walk with your love.
 The celebrity status of the album is apparent on more of the stadium-driven songs, as well as the two singles preceding the album, but tracks like “Strollin'” showcase Prince’s deep understanding of compassion and humanity, both of which are necessary to create any type of meaningful connection with anyone.
 Strolling in the park with someone who reciprocates your romantic feelings?
-How 70’s of you Prince.
+How ’70s of you Prince.

 “Willing and Able” attempts to modernize the approach even further, adding an okay Tony M. rap to close the song out.
 Prince harmonizing with himself while simultaneously singing lead at the end of “Strollin'” leads directly into a great rhythm guitar composition that Michael B. and Seacer, Jr. provide a quality throwback type-of-groove to create a relaxing uptempo track.
 The Steele’s make another appearance on a Prince record, providing backup vocals to fill out the stereo space as Tommy Barbarella’s synthesized keys shimmer in the back.
 It’s only when you’re fully invested in the groove that a distorted vocal scratch distracts you from the song to focus in on what quickly delves into an average Tony M. rap that ends the song on a similar note to ending the night with a handjob.